-Hike in places like Vatnajökull National Park, home to Europe’s largest glacier, and rise above the Valley of the Thunder God for stunning volcanic views.
-Kayak through pristine waters and whale watch off the coast of this unique, volcanic island.
-Other ways to take in the lush green landscape include the driving the popular Ring Road route and visiting local farms to uncover the secrets behind Icelandic horticulture.
+Hike in places like Skaftafell National Park, home to Europe’s largest glacier, and rise above the Valley of the Thunder God for stunning volcanic views.
+Whale watch off the coast of this unique, volcanic island and gaze at stunning waterfalls.
+Other ways to take in the lush green landscape include driving the popular Golden Circle route and visiting local farms to uncover the secrets behind Icelandic horticulture.

 There are endless opportunities to explore the island’s diverse landscapes and charming coastal fishing towns.
 Join RLT for the summer of a lifetime!